-The exterior of the Beth Israel Synagogue.
-Photo by Denise Larson.

-who remained, the synagogue struck a low point.
-Its very existence was threatened.

-Upon the death of Mr. Kramer, Vice President Isadore Singer stepped in and with a noble effort kept the synagogue together for the next several years.
-Services mostly to High Holidays and memorials.
-Parents were sending their children out of town to Hebrew School.
-As fate would have it, on one such trip there was not enough room in the car pool for several extra children.
-At the suggestion of Suzanne Smith, Marilyn Weinberg began to teach a small group of children about their faith and heritage.
+Upon the death of Mr. Kramer, Isadore Singer, Vice President, stepped in and with a noble effort kept the synagogue together for the next several years.
+Services were limited mostly to High Holidays and memorials.Parents were sending their children out of town to Hebrew School.

+As fate would have it, on one such trip, there was not enough room in the car pool for several extra children.
+At the suggestion of Suzanne Smith, Marilyn Weinberg began to teach a small group of children about their faith and their heritage.
 This small group began to grow as more and more young professional people of the Jewish faith moved into the area.
 Now children were coming from as far away as Freeport and Brunswick to the west and Damariscotta to the east.
-These children were followed by their parents and the synagogue once again took on a new life.
+These children were followed by their parents and the synagogue once again took on new life.

-A new set of by-laws was drawn and a new board of directors was formed.
+A new set of By-Laws was drawn.
+A new Board of Directors was formed.
+Donald M. Povich became the first of the new Presidents and Beth Israel was reborn.

-Continued on page 4

-Sagadahoc History Room Hours

-Wed. - Sat.
-Noon - 4pm

-Patten Free Library Hours

-Mon., Fri., Sat.
-10am - 5pm; Tues. - Thurs.
-10am - 8pm

-Jewish Community

-continued from page 2

-Donald M. Povich became the first of the new presidents and Beth Israel was reborn.
-Growth has been steady through the late eighties and early nineties.
+Growth has been steady through the late Eighties and Nineties.
 The membership has reached fifty families and the Hebrew School has nearly fifty students.
 Beth Israel has become a regional synagogue.

-Today Marilyn Weinberg is the president, the first woman elected to that office.
+Today, Marilyn Weinberg is its president.
+The first woman elected to that office.

-Although there have been a few scattered incidents of anti-semitism over the years, the Jewish experience in Bath has been a happy one.
-In 1921 when Soloman Greenblatt wanted to buy a building in downtown Bath, the owners refused to sell it to him because he was Jewish.
-Fred Stevens, local Christian, bought the building and sold it to his Jewish friend Mr. Greenblatt four days later.
-When several shares of the Bath Trust Company, a local bank owned largely by Christian elite investors became available for purchase, Rupert Baxter, a non-Jewish banker called his Jewish friend Morris S. Povich and offered him the very scarce stock.
-When Mr. Povich said he didn't have the money, the banker said, "You buy the stock, I'll lend you the money."
-When that struggling group of early immigrants was trying to build their synagogue, which cost \$5000, the non-Jewish community contributed \$2400.
+Although there have been a few scattered incidents of Anti-Semitism over the years, the Jewish experience in Bath has been a happy one.
+When in 1921 Solomon Greenblatt wanted to buy a building in downtown Bath and the owners refused to sell it to him because he was Jewish, a local Christian man, Fred Stevens, bought the building and sold it to his Jewish friend, Mr. Greenblatt, four days later.
+When several shares of the Bath Trust Company, a local bank owned largely by Christian elite share holders, became available for purchase, Rupert Baxter, a non-Jewish banker, called his Jewish friend,

+Morris S. Povich, and offered him the very scarce stock.
+When Mr. Povich said, " I don't have the money," the banker said," You buy the stock, I'll lend you the money".
+When that poor struggling group of early immigrants was trying to build their house of worship, which cost \$5000.00 to start, the non- Jewish community contributed \$2400.00.

-In turn as time has passed, the Jewish people of the Bath area have given of their time, talent and money to support every civic and community activity.
+In turn, as time has passed, the Jewish people of the Bath area have given of their time, talent and money to support every civic and community activity.
 They have become movers and doers and their heritage has become a part of Bath's heritage.

-Don't forget to renew your membership in the Bath Historical Society.

-Queries continued from page 3 ROGERS

-Need parents of Sarah Rogers of Seabrook, MA (now NH).
-She married John E. Lowell who was b.
-2 Nov.
-1757 in Amesbury, MA and d.
-16 Nov.
-1846 in Gardiner, ME.
-They married before 1797 and lived in Phippsburg where most of their children were born.
-Their son, John Eaton Lowell, was b.
-21 Sept.
-1804 in Seal Harbor.

-F.Y.
-Kakos, 55 Mechanic St., Bath, ME 04530.

-INGHAM/LARRABEE

-Need parents, dates, etc. on David Ingham and Mary Larrabee who were m.
-11 March, 1782 in Brunswick, ME.

-F.Y.
-Kakos, 55 Mechanic St., Bath, ME 04530.

-All are welcome to seek or respond to queries.
-Address queries to Bath Historical Society, 33 Summer Street, Bath, ME 04530.

-Bath Historical Society

-Treasurer's Report

-February 29, 1996

-CHECKING ACCOUNT

-Balance Forward \$3,471.99

-Receipts:

-Memberships\$670.00Research20.00Donation (History Room)10.00Program (Patten Family)14.00TOTAL\$714.00 Expenditures:

-Bath Printing (Newsletter) \$90.48

-Balance Forward \$4,095.51

-SAVINGS

-Balance Forward \$6,588.97

-Savings Account Interest \$13.09

-Balance Forward \$6,602.06

-Distribution: \$60,000.00 in CD's

-\$6,602.06 in Savings

-Respectfully submitted, M.R.
-Varney, Treasurer
+By

+Don Povich